Fucosidosis is caused by the lack of the enzyme alpha-fucosidase.

 In the past, researchers described two types of this condition based on symptoms and age of onset, but current opinion is that the two types are actually a single disorder with signs and symptoms that range in severity.

 Fucosidosis is a very rare lysosomal storage disease and though the incidence worldwide is not known with any certainty, it is estimated to affect less than 1:2,000,000.

 Individuals with Fucosidosis should have routine follow-up with Genetics, Neurology, Ophthalmology, and other specialists as needed.
 Currently, there is no cure to stop the progression of symptoms of Fucosidosis and treatment is aimed at addressing the individual problems as they arise.

 Medical and Research information

-- OMIM: This has technical information about the genetics of this disorder.
-It is a site developed for scientists and medical specialists and contains both general and highly technical information.
+- OMIM: Technical information about the genetics of Fucosidosis.
+OMIM is a site developed for scientists and medical specialists and contains both general and highly technical information.
 Access to this site is free.

 - Orphanet: A database dedicated to information on rare diseases and orphan drugs.
 Access is free of charge.

 - Clinicial Trials.
 A registry of federally and privately supported clinical trials conducted in the United States and around the world.
-This site gives you information about the trial's purpose, who may participate and the locations.
+This site gives information about each trial’s purpose, who may participate and the location.